Business journalist Chuck Jaffe, the editor of RagingBull.com, writes about how he hasn’t been paid for stories he wrote for Consumers Digest.

 “I promised to deliver, and did; I was taught that good journalists don’t accept assignments and leave editors hanging, no matter the reason.

 “Consumers Digest publisher Randy Weber tried to convince me that payment was coming; in e-mails he acknowledged the debt, promised payment, and volunteered to pay interest at a clip of 1 percent per month.
 He said in phone calls that this was a temporary cash-flow situation, and promised a plan for partial payments.

 “The magazine owes me $7,400 for the two pieces, without interest.
 More than half of that money was owed, contractually, as of last January; the rest was due in mid-July.

 “I paid roughly 10 percent of what I am owed to hire an attorney and file suit; Consumers Digest has not responded to the court paperwork, and my lawyer expects us to have a default judgment soon.”

-Chris Roush is the Walter E. Hussman Sr. Distinguished Professor in business journalism at UNC-Chapel Hill.
+Chris Roush is the dean of the School of Communications at Quinnipiac University in Hamden, Connecticut.
+He was previously Walter E. Hussman Sr. Distinguished Professor in business journalism at UNC-Chapel Hill.
 He is a former business journalist for Bloomberg News, Businessweek, The Atlanta Journal-Constitution, The Tampa Tribune and the Sarasota Herald-Tribune.
 He is the author of the leading business reporting textbook "Show me the Money: Writing Business and Economics Stories for Mass Communication" and "Thinking Things Over," a biography of former Wall Street Journal editor Vermont Royster.